ally-design-system/ally-design-system-starter-kit/README.md

     npm run dev-site
     ```

-    For developing in `Storybook visual testing enviroment` use:
+    For developing in `Storybook visual testing environment` use:

     ```shell
     npm run dev-story